miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 v1.8                                                    21.10.2005
 ----
 Restored female Sabbat and put three into the first Hallowbrook map.
-Added the missing Dodge II manual to second Giovanni mansion level.
+Added the missing Dodge II manual to second Giovanni Mansion level.
 Placed the Pearl of Dubai and the occult braid into the SM pawnshop.
-Restored guard models to Giovanni mansion and fixed a lip-sync bug.
+Restored guard models to Giovanni Mansion and fixed a lip-sync bug.
 Put little used male Asian nurse model into the Santa Monica clinic.
 Corrected formatting of a few haven PC emails and the Sin Bin note.
 Continued adjusting location names by correcting bus and sewer maps.